5 Ways to be Ready during most holidays

 Sometimes it’s difficult to be Ready for the Holidays when someone in the house has dementia.

-As I planned a post about holiday behavior and caregiver caution during this holiday season, I saw this wonderful post from Frena Gray Davidson, author of “Speaking Dementia”
+As I planned an article about holiday behavior and caregiver caution during this holiday season, I saw this wonderful article from Frena Gray Davidson, author of “Speaking Dementia”

-Frena always sees care-giving through kind and thoughtful eyes and understands that holidays can be different for those with Alzheimer’s or dementia.
+Frena always sees care-giving through kind and thoughtful eyes and understands that holidays can be different for those with Alzheimer’s dementia and their caregivers.